 Public Engagement by Molecular Microbiology

-The Division actively participates in its own and School-wide schemes utilising our extensive research expertise and facilities to introduce knowledge and attitudes for learning, to enhance research training and to disseminate microbiological research findings to the public.
+The Division actively participates in its own and School-wide schemes utilising our extensive research expertise and facilities to enhance research training and to disseminate microbiological research findings to the public.
 Past projects include: